api2cart/typescript-angular-sdk/OrderApi.md

 const apiInstance = new OrderApi(configuration);

 const request: OrderApiOrderFindRequest = {
+    // This parameter sets the number from which you want to get entities (optional)
+  start: 0,
+    // This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)
+  count: 20,
     // Retrieves orders specified by customer id (optional)
   customerId: "5",
     // Retrieves orders specified by customer email (optional)
   customerEmail: "jubari@hannsgroup.com",
     // Retrieves orders specified by order status (optional)
   orderStatus: "Completed",
-    // This parameter sets the number from which you want to get entities (optional)
-  start: 0,
-    // This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)
-  count: 20,
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  params: "order_id,totals,status",
-    // Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional)
-  exclude: "order_id,totals,status",
+    // Retrieves orders specified by financial status (optional)
+  financialStatus: "paid",
     // Retrieve entities to their creation date (optional)
   createdTo: "2100-08-29 13:45:52",
     // Retrieve entities from their creation date (optional)